isaacullah/isaacullah.github.io/CompArchLab/index.md

 ### Lab Resources

-During the current "beta" development stage, the lab is operating with a minimal set of equipment and resources for Computational Archaeology.
 There are 6 Ubuntu Linux computer workstations with a full complement of FOSS computational analysis tools, as well as some basic resources for artifact analysis.
 These include GRASS GIS, QGIS, Image-J, R, Scientific Python, Python Photogrammetry Toolbox, Open Drone Map, Meshlab, Cloud Compare, NetLogo, RePast, PyABM, and more.
 These workstations are available to students in my courses to complete assignments and conduct research.
-These workstations will remain a core component of the lab as it is upgraded and completed.

 <br>
 **Additional laboratory resources:**